jeremiahj0823/exoplanet-analysis/README.md

     * *Insolation Flux (Earth Flux)*: Energy is needed for liquid water.

+- Not all features were used for scoring such as orbital eccentricty due to being mostly incomplete.

 ### 4. Machine Learning Prediction

-- A Random Forest model was trained on actual scores and predicted new scores (80 train / 20 test).
+- Random Forest and Linear Regression models were trained on actual scores and predicted new scores (80 train / 20 test).

+    * Linear Regression achieved an R^2 of 0.50 due to non-linear data.
-    * An R^2 score of 0.99 was achieved.
+    * An R^2 score of 0.99 was achieved using Random Forest.
 Of course, the algorithm is just valdiating the scoring function.
     ![Predicted vs Actual Scores](results/predicted_vs_actual.png)

 ### 5. Finalizing